Bylaws of the Coon Lake Improvement Association

 SECTION F. The Committee Chairs generally, shall strive to achieve the objectives of the Association.
-Each Committee Chair shall be responsible for preparation and presentation of pertinent lake and watershed management topics for Board consideration and shall act upon business of the Board in a thoughtful and conscientious manner.
-Each Committee Chair is expected to take an active roll in promoting and developing the Association.
+Each Committee Chair shall be responsible for preparing and presenting pertinent lake and watershed management topics for Board consideration and shall act upon business of the Board in a thoughtful and conscientious manner.
+Each Committee Chair shall take an active role in promoting and developing the Association.

-SECTION G. Regular attendance at Board and Association meetings by all Officers and Committee Chairs is expected.
+SECTION G. Regular attendance at Board and Association meetings by all Officers and Committee Chairs shall be expected.

 SECTION H. Standards of Conduct.

 A. All officers, and committee chairs shall discharge their duties, including their duties as members of a committee: